call518/sonar4ceph/README.md

 * (Note) if mimic, use 'restful' of MGR. ('CEPH-REST-API' command-line tool has been dropped in Mimic)
  * Ref. http://docs.ceph.com/docs/master/releases/mimic/
- * Try this, to use ceph-rest-api since mimic.
+ * (Optional: Since Mimic) Try this, to use ceph-rest-api.
 ```bash
 # cp -a tools-ceph-rest-api/ceph-rest-api /usr/bin/ceph-rest-api
 # cp -a tools-ceph-rest-api/ceph-rest-api.py {PYTHON_DIR}/site-packages/ceph_rest_api.py